The advent of the Internet has led to a variety of odd body hygiene myths being spread around.

 What Makes Us Sweat?

-To understand what causes body odor, we first must take a look at the production of sweat itself.
+To understand the comparison between deodorant vs antiperspirant, we first must take a look at the production of sweat itself.

-Eccrine glands are responsible for the excretion of saltwater, or sweat, to cool you off when you become hot, are engaged in strenuous activities or when the weather is generally warm.
+Eccrine glands are responsible for the excretion of saltwater, or sweat, to cool you off when you become hot, are engaged in strenuous activities, or when the weather is generally warm.

 The sweat response is a natural part of proper human function and shouldn’t be thought of as a negative.

 The water that collects on the surface of your skin evaporates and takes some of the excess heat along with it.

 This is a fantastic ability that nonetheless provides an excellent location for bacteria to breed and grow.

 Even becoming just a little overheated from talking or walking around is enough to make your underarms sweat to a minor degree.

 This is exacerbated because your underarms are naturally a little warmer than the surface skin elsewhere on your body.

-Because of this effect, you can’t just use deodorant when you been working up a sweat through athletic activity or other heavy exertion.
+Because of this effect, you can’t just use deodorant when you have been working up a sweat through athletic activity or other heavy exertion.

-It’s the conditions that it causes, which eventually leads to the familiar stink that everyone experiences at one time or another.
+It’s the conditions that it causes, that eventually lead to the familiar stink that everyone experiences at one time or another.

 But these excretions also provide the perfect tool for the bacteria that tends to collect on the surface of your skin and live inside small sweat pools or bubbles.

-Kids don’t tend to have as much body odor or any body odor compared to adults or teenagers since apocrine glands are developed after puberty.
+Kids don’t tend to have as much body odor or anybody odor compared to adults or teenagers since apocrine glands are developed after puberty.

 What Causes Body Odor?